 It is recognized that the proposed Cauca Valley location for the institute has limitations.
-If an institute is located there, these shortcomings will need to be researched and management plans evolved to minimize their influence, on the institute's effectiveness.
+If an institute is located there, these shortcomings will need to be researched and management plans evolved to minimize their influence on the institute's effectiveness.

 The institute may, by its location, tend to slight the large campo cerrado area of the Planalto in Brazil.
-But linkage to and support for the new UREMG (Rural Ministersity, Minas Germis) experiment station in the Minas triangle near Weerlandia may help overcome this problem.
-Additionally, the U.S. and Brazilian consortia reports on the campo cerrado are not yet in. tit is likely that additional research activities will evolve from this effect.
+But linkage to and support for the new UREMG (Rural University, Minas Gerais) experiment station in the Minas triangle near Uberlandia may help overcome this problem.
+Additionally, the U.S. and Brazilian consortia reports on the campo are not yet in.
+It is likely that additional research activities will evolve from this effort.

-Theoretically, agilarger country such as Brazil, were the institute to be located within its boundaries, might in time be better able to take over an institute than Colombia.
-However, search in Brazil identified no site judged to be equivalent to Erlmira.
+Theoretically, a larger country such as Brazil, were the institute to be located within its boundaries, might in time be better able to take over an institute than Colombia.
+However, search in Brazil identified no site judged to be equivalent to Palmira.

-This location and plan of operation emphasizes the hot to hothumid tropics to the exclusion of the temperate-like areas of Latin temperate-like areas.
+This location and plan of operation emphasizes the hot to hot-humid tropics to the exclusion of the temperate-like areas of Latin America.
+Thus the institute itself ignores the "quick" production increase potential believed by many to exist in Argentina, Chile and similar temperate-like areas.
 However, the International Maize and Wheat Improvement Center and careful work with indigenous institutions provide alternate routes to temperate-zone assistance.